 Understand the Certification Process

-There are four stages that make part of the Federal Aviation Administration’s certification process, each meant to address a specific component of the aircraft’s performances.
+There are four stages that make part of the Federal Aviation Administration’s certification process, each meant to address a specific component of the aircraft’s performance.
 This is what the process consists of:

 - The FAA will review any proposed designs, as well methods that will be used to show that these designs, and the overall aircraft, companies with their standards.